gradle/gradle/design-docs/build-initialisation.md

 * Decent error message for badly formed `pom.xml`.

+# Story: Build initialisation prompts user for inputs

+Some build templates are configurable (eg project names, packages, etc).
+Add an interactive mechanism for the user to provide these inputs.

+# Story: User adds a project to an existing build

+TBD

+# Story: Create a project with custom convention from scratch

+Add a resolution mechanism which can resolve build type to an implementation plugin, similar to the plugin resolution mechanism.

+# Story: Create an organisation specific project from scratch

+Allow the resolution mechanism to search an organisation-specific repository.

 # Story: User manually completes migration with help from the build comparison plugin

 * Preconfigure the build comparison plugin, as appropriate.